AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 2. Execute an expectations meeting with (345 CSQ/SE) by LLAB #2.
 3. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
 4. Ensure all cadet resumes are updated NLT LLAB #12.
-7. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2022).
+7. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

 ### Executive Officer (345 CSQ/CCE) – C/Col Robert Crowley
 **Function:** Oversees and supports administrative efforts for Cadet Squadron Leadership and oversees Honor Guard.